 Job Market Paper

 The Need for Equivalence Testing in Economics.
 MetaArXiv, 2025.
+Under submission.

 [ Abstract | Draft | Online Appendix | Stata Command | R Package | Shiny App | 30-Minute Presentation | Institute for Replication Discussion Paper (Older Version) | Interview: Economisch Statistische Berichten (in Dutch) ]

 Equivalence testing can provide statistically significant evidence that economic relationships are practically negligible.
 I demonstrate its necessity in a large-scale reanalysis of estimates defending 135 null claims made in 81 recent articles from top economics journals.
-36-63% of estimates defending the aver-age null claim fail lenient equivalence tests.
+36-63% of estimates defending the average null claim fail lenient equivalence tests.
 In a prediction platform survey, researchers accurately predict that equivalence testing failure rates will significantly exceed levels which they deem acceptable.
 Obtaining equivalence testing failure rates that these researchers deem acceptable requires arguing that nearly 75% of published estimates in economics are practically equal to zero.
 These results imply that Type II error rates are unacceptably high throughout economics, and that many null findings in economics reflect low power rather than truly negligible relationships.
 I provide economists with guidelines and commands in Stata and R for conducting credible equivalence testing and practical significance testing in future research.

-Published and Forthcoming Articles
+Current and Forthcoming Publications

 Is There a Foreign Language Effect on Workplace Bribery Susceptibility?
 Evidence from a Randomized Controlled Vignette Experiment (with Paul Stroet, Arjen van Witteloostuijn, and Kristina S. Weißmüller).
 Journal of Business Ethics 197, 73-97, 2025.